1 / 4

 Beschreibung

 Hi everyone!
-My name is Bri and I am very excited about all things local- local food, local materials, local energy, local economy, local community.
-2 years ago, my mother and I bought 54 acres of lush Appalachian mountain land an hour outside of Asheville that had previously been farmed for 3 generations since the early 1900’s with cattle, tomatoes, corn, tobacco and hay.
+We are Bri and Alex and we are very excited about all things local- local food, local materials, local energy, local economy, local community.
+Almost 4 years ago, Bri and her mother, Alison, bought 54 acres of lush Appalachian mountain land an hour outside of Asheville that had previously been farmed for 3 generations since the early 1900’s with cattle, tomatoes, corn, tobacco and hay.
 Most of the open cropland has now been newly reforested, yet some old barns, outbuildings and a farmhouse still remain tucked between the trees.
 There are multiple streams originating on the property and a larger river running across the bottom border.
 There are many old interconnecting logging roads around the property.

-I now live with my partner, Alex, our border collie sheepdog, Beau, and mousing(ish) cat, Maisie.
-My mother lives in the nearest town and plans to build her own home on this land in the near future.
+We currently live in the old farmhouse with our border collie sheepdog, Beau, and mousing(ish) cat, Maisie.
+Bri’s mother lives in the nearest town and plans to build her own home on this land in the near future.

-My homesteading goal is to provide the majority of our food and energy/fuel within the next 10 years.
+Our homesteading goal is to provide the majority of our food and energy/fuel within the next 10 years.
 We are in the beginning stages of installing native orchards as well as a silvopasture system (livestock + trees) with more traditional fruits and nuts alongside our sheep, bees and chickens.
-I also am beginning to experiment with growing corn, grain, squash and beans in the pasture.
+We also grow corn, grain, squash and beans and potatoes in the pasture.
 We are operating a no-till system (so no tractors or plows) which equates to more manual (but diverse) labor and a finesse for cooperating with nature.

-My mom and I spent most of the first year here converting the old 1930’s farmhouse into a livable space, where we installed 3 different wood stoves (one to heat the house, one to heat water and one to cook on), plumbed our house with gravity-fed spring water, and created a composting toilet system.
-Last year, we built a dignified chicken coop for our 18 layers (we sell eggs to neighbors and friends), started our flock of wool and dairy sheep, expanded our garden, and began to prep the pasture for both annual and perennial crops.
-This year, we pasture raised 30 meat chickens, welcomed 2 beehives and upgraded a barn into a cozy 3 season apartment for guests.
+Bri and her mom spent most of the first year here converting the old 1930’s farmhouse into a livable space, where we installed 3 different wood stoves (one to heat the house, one to heat water and one to cook on), plumbed our house with gravity-fed spring water, and created a composting toilet system.
+Next, we built a dignified chicken coop for our layer chickens, started our flock of wool, meat and dairy sheep, expanded our garden, and began to plant dozens of fruit and nut trees throughout the two pastures.
+We pasture raise meat chickens, have bees and upgraded a barn into a cozy 3 season apartment for guests and workawayers.

 Endless opportunity to learn and discover!